Banks boost European stocks as recovery hopes grow | Business

 Shares of banks and automakers lifted European shares on Monday as investors continued to move into economy-linked sectors on hopes of a solid economic rebound from the coronavirus downturn.

-The pan-European STOXX 600 index gained 0.4%, with the banking sector rising 2% to hit a fresh one-year high.
-Spain's Banco de Sabadell jumped 5% to the top of the STOXX 600 index, while HSBC, Banco Santander and ING Groep rose more than 2%.
+The pan-European STOXX 600 index gained 2.22%, its best one-day performance since early November.
+The banking sector gained 3.73% to hit a fresh one-year high.
+Spain's Banco de Sabadell jumped 7.1%, while HSBC , Banco Santander and ING Groep rose more than 2%.

-Automakers and insurers also gained more than 1%, while sectors considered bond-proxies like utilities and personal & household goods were a drag.
-Asian markets and Wall Street futures were, however, weaker as the U.S. Senate passage of a $1.9 trillion stimulus bill and a jump in oil prices stoked concerns about inflation, lifting government bond yields in Europe and the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)